志萍的三分田

 mannequin ['mænikin]: a model of a human body, used for displaying clothes in shops/stores (展示衣服的)人体模型

-Ross: No, it's good, it is good, it's just that- mm- doesn't she seem a little angry?
+Ross: No, it's good.
+It is good.
+It's just that, mmm…Doesn't she seem a little angry?

 Marsha: Well, she has issues